MicrosoftDocs/nav-content/dynamics-nav-app/design-details-closing-demand-and-supply.md

 ---
-    title: Closing Demand and Supply in Design Details
+    title: Design Details - How to Close Demand and Supply
     description: This topic provides a suggestion for what to do after you perform supply balancing procedures.

     documentationcenter: ''